juanitogan/slick/README.md

 **Q:** Can I use other layer hierarchies in my drawing?

 **A:** Yes and no.  Be aware that the **()** and **!** conventions can appear at any level and will affect all children.
 This is a good thing, I think.
-If these are on an option layer, however, they are meaningless.
-Do not, especially, give option layers children, as they will be seen as more option layers and the results will likely be odd to you.
+If these are on an option layer, however, they are meaningless.  **Do not**, especially, create child layers under option layers, as they will be seen as more option layers and the results will likely be odd to you (and me).

-**Q:** How is SLiCk so fast?
+**Q:** Why is SLiCk so fast compared to other extensions?

 **A:** Because it is slick.